Aquaphobia: Manifestation for aquaphobia

-In the case of a 37 year old media professor, he noted that his fear initially presented itself as a "severe pain, accompanied by a tightness of his forehead," and a choking sensation, discrete panic attacks and a reduction in his intake of fluids.
+In the case of a 37-year-old media professor, he noted that his fear initially presented itself as a "severe pain, accompanied by a tightness of his forehead", and a choking sensation, discrete panic attacks and a reduction in his intake of fluids.

 Signs and symptoms

-Physical responses include nausea, dizziness, numbness, shortness of breath, increased heart rate, sweating and shivering.
+Physical responses include nausea, dizziness, numbness, shortness of breath, increased heart rate, sweating, and shivering.

-In addition the signs and symptoms above, some general signs and symptoms one may display in reaction to a specific phobia may include:
+In addition to the signs and symptoms above, some general signs and symptoms one may display in reaction to a specific phobia are: